Includes multiple versions for Microsoft Office

-High school students prepare a professional information package that explains the attributes of computer components to educate the public to make purchasing decisions.
+High school students prepare a professional information package that explains the attributes of computer components to educate the public in making their purchasing decisions.
 Students develop advanced PowerPoint skills, such as inserting video and sound, designing a master slide, inserting a graphic organizer and table, and more.
-TechnoSpecialist high school computer activities include all teaching resources: teacher guide, digital student workbook with step by step instructions, checklists, assessment tools, and samples.
+TechnoSpecialist presentation skills lesson plans include all teaching resources: teacher guide, digital student workbook with step by step instructions, checklists, assessment tools, and samples.

-PROMOTE STEM, ICT, AND CTE: Prepare young people for the jobs of tomorrow.
+Prepare young people for the jobs of tomorrow.
 Project-based learning teaches complex technology skills as well as life skills such as design, logical thinking, problem solving, creativity, and collaboration.
-Blend computer and career readiness in an engaging project.
+Blend advanced PowerPoint skills and career readiness in an engaging project for high school students.

 Assignment 1 Become an IT Specialist